PhilWa/precision-LLMs-for-bio-research/README.md

 ### Key Features:

-- Dynamic LLM Type and Parameter Selection
+- **Dynamic LLM Type and Parameter Selection.**
--- Tailor the LLM to suit your research needs by choosing appropriate types and parameters.
+ Tailor the LLM to suit your research needs by choosing appropriate types and parameters.

-- Access biorxiv knowledge base
+- **Access biorxiv knowledge base.**
--- Retrieve information from over 66,000 abstracts within the Biorxiv knowledge base.
+ Retrieve information from over 66,000 abstracts within the Biorxiv knowledge base.

-- Automatic Paper Proposal
+- **Automatic Paper Proposal.**
--- The most relevant literature based on your question is selected and shown for you
+ The most relevant literature based on your question is selected and shown for you

-- Context-Aware Assistance
+- **Context-Aware Assistance.**
--- science.pal understands the context of your research, whether it's microbiology or cancer, and scopes the model accordingly.
+ science.pal understands the context of your research, whether it's microbiology or cancer, and scopes the model accordingly.

-- Prompt Enhancement via Small Molecule Knowledge Graph -- Enrich the biological depth of prompts by integrating information on more than 80,000 small molecules.
+- **Prompt Enhancement via Small Molecule Knowledge Graph.**
+ Enrich the biological depth of prompts by integrating information on more than 80,000 small molecules.

 ### Upcoming Features:

-- Wider Knowledge Graph Integration
+- **Wider Knowledge Graph Integration.**
--- Dynamically connect Metabolites, Pathways, and Proteins for a variety of model organisms and provide larger context support.
+ Dynamically connect Metabolites, Pathways, and Proteins for a variety of model organisms and provide larger context support.

-- Upload text or link external resources to provide additional context.
+- **Upload text or link external resources to provide additional context.**
--- Connect your manuscript, PowerPoints, research proposal or the grant you are working on, and science.pal will thoughtfully consider the objectives of your work when delivering responses.
+ Connect your manuscript, PowerPoints, research proposal or the grant you are working on, and science.pal will thoughtfully consider the objectives of your work when delivering responses.

-Note: Future development will focus on deeper Natural Language Processing (NLP) techniques and Model-First design principles to further enhance the application's capabilities.
+**Note**: Future development will focus on deeper Natural Language Processing (NLP) techniques and Model-First design principles to further enhance the application's capabilities.
 This development will continue in a private repository after the waitlist starts.
 The public repository will remain available for reference.

 ## Sneak peak:
 ![](pictures/demo.png)